sumand4l/ccpcst-assignment/data_structure/array/README.md

 - Q14.
 Write a C Program to multiply of Two Dimensional Arrays
 - Q15.
 Write a C Program to Insert an Element in a Specified Position in a given Array
 - Q16.
 Write a C Program to Delete the Specified number from an Array
+- Q17.
+Write a C Program to Delete the Specified number from an Array